Resonance enhancement of the electromagnetic interaction between two charged particles in the bound state in the continuum: Introduction

 However, there are unusual bound states which were discovered by von Neumann and Wigner in 1929 \cite{bib1} (see also \cite{bib2} with some extension of this work).
 In these states, which are called the bound states in the continuum (BIC), the composite particle mass is greater than the total mass of its constituents.
 Then the binding energy or, in other words, the mass defect is positive, $E-\sum_{i}m_{i}>0$, and can be much larger than that for the normal states.

-It so happened that the BIC phenomenon was forgotten for 40 years \cite{bib3}.
-Thereafter, the BIC states have been found in condensed matter physics and optics (see the review \cite{bib4,bib5} and references therein).
+It so happened that the BIC phenomenon was forgotten for about 40 years \cite{bib3}.
+Thereafter, the BIC states have been found experimentally in condensed matter physics and optics (see \cite{bib4,bib5,bib6,bib7,bib8} and references therein).
 These states are stable due to the confinement mechanisms that are individual for each case.

+In the non-relativistic mechanics, the BIC states have been investigated by using the Schrödinger Hamiltonian.
+As a rule, the spectral analysis of the real equation $H\psi=E\psi$ with $E>0$ was carried out \cite{bib3,bib9}.
+However, the eigenvalues of the BIC states are in the continuous spectrum.
+Therefore, the study of the BIC states must be carried out with the use the Lippmann-Schwinger integral equation, in which an infinitesimal $\delta$ is added to the energy $E$.
+Then, the kernels of the integral equation and, respectively, the BIC wave functions become complex.
+As a result, the spectral analysis should be provided for a system of two coupled integral equations.

 As far as we know in quantum electrodynamics the BIC states have not been supposed and studied previously, and particle physics has been developed without the analysis of these states.
 The our idea is to apply this BIC phenomenon to some elementary particles.
 But the question arises: how can the electromagnetic interaction with the relatively small coupling constant leads to composite particles with large, positive values of the binding energy?
 This issue is discussed in the present paper.